 - Set up appropriate responsive breakpoints – include 3 or more breakpoints for 3 or more different devices.

-- Start with a fluid grid and adaptive images – prioritize the use of SVGs.
+- Start with a fluid grid and adaptive images – prioritise the use of SVGs.

-- Take touchscreens into consideration – use images, CTAs or optimize these elements to render properly on multiple screens.
+- Take touchscreens into consideration – use images, CTAs, or optimise these elements to render properly on multiple screens.

 - Adjust the typography with responsive fonts – look for the unit named rems in the CSS3 specification.